itsgivingchaotica/cisc-3142-ebert/exercise10/README.md

 Alternatively you may run `make exercise10` within the exercise folder.

-The output is included "results.txt" as proof of workflow run.
+The output is included "results.txt" as proof of sample run.

 ```